gradle/apachecon2021/README.md

 ### Step 1

 Start with the Maven project of your choice.
 If you'd rather not use a real project that you are working on, feel free to clone an open source one!
+Note that project details such as dependencies, console logs, and failure messages will be captured during the scan.
 Here are some suggestions, but any Maven project will do:

 - Maven Multi-Module Example (https://github.com/jitpack/maven-modular)
 - Spring Boot Apache Camel Archetype: